chvnaveenkumar/Codeword-GDPII/README.md

 4. Also do npm run dev.

+Sometimes you get an error, to stop that error 2 steps need to be followed:

+a)netstat -ano | findstr :yourPortNumber

+b)taskkill /PID typeyourPIDhere /F

+here is the link to refer :https://stackoverflow.com/questions/39632667/how-to-kill-the-process-currently-using-a-port-on-localhost-in-windows

+now do npm run dev

+In this way we remove port error.

 5. Now click on f5 to connect to database.

 Now open chrome and use localhost:3000